enviroCar/enviroCar-app/org.envirocar.map/README.md

 The map module is used to visualize the track data & statistics, recorded by the enviroCar Android application on a map.
 The map module provides support for multiple map providers & libraries, which may be enabled or disabled during compilation.

-The module aims provides two important advantages:
+The module has two important qualities:

 - **Extensibility**: Multiple map providers will be supported & more can be easily added in the future.
 - **Independence**: The map module may be utilized in other projects as well.